MicrosoftDocs/well-architected/well-architected/reliability/partition-data.md

 - [Azure storage scalability and performance targets](/azure/storage/storage-scalability-targets)

-Refer to the [Review your data options](https://learn.microsoft.com/azure/architecture/guide/technology-choices/data-options) guide to learn more about all of the database services in Azure and how they compare to
+Refer to the [Review your data options](https://learn.microsoft.com/azure/architecture/guide/technology-choices/data-options) guide to learn more about all of the database services in Azure and how they compare to one another.

 The following design patterns might be relevant to your scenario: